WictorKihlbaum/1DV450_wk222as/README.md

 Webbramverk Laborationer

 ## RoR RegisterApp  ##
-* I have been following this guide to accomplish major parts of this task:  [Link to guide](https://www.railstutorial.org/book/frontmatter)
+* I have been following [this guide](https://www.railstutorial.org/book/frontmatter) to accomplish major parts of this task.